gerixx/jcodeddi/README.md

 # Coded Dependency Injection

-Use plain Java 8+ code for dependency injection.
-No reflection, no annotation processing and no 3rd party dependencies.
+Can be used if reflection and annotation processing is not allowed or possible, the memory footprint is also very very low.
+Minimum Java version is 8, recommended is version 11+.

-For example A depends on B and C. `Wiring` is the dependency injector provider, beans are always referenced by their classes:
+For example A depends on B and C. `Injector` is the dependency injector provider, beans are always referenced by their classes:

 ```
 A -> B, C